MSzmaj/ClayTestCase/README.md

 # ClayTestCase

+# Project Info

+### The Service
+The service is an SOA style application that consists of an API, Application, Domain, and Infrastructure (Repository) layers.
+This allows each layer to be loosely coupled for easy interchangability and development.
+Everything is built with testing in mind; this means heavy use of interfaces.

+The service is deployed to: https://claytestcase.azurewebsites.net/

-# Assumptions
+### Assumptions
 - The front-end app / webapp (client) is using an authentication server for the user.
 The client is then authenticated using OpenId/OAuth for all transactions to this service.
 - The lock uses public/private key cryptography and the client is able to pass the public key over to the service.
     - Note the service is not actually encrypting anything as this is just a demo.
 - The lock is not calling the service itself.
 The client does all of the work here.
 See diagram below.

+### Workflow
+The main workflow of the client and application is as follows (this is under the assumption that the client is already authenticated):
+1. The client (webapp or app) pairs with the lock via bluetooth (or wifi).
+2. The client sends a request to the service.
+3. The service processes the request and sends back a token for the client to store.
+This involves generating a token and encrypting it with the locks public key (encryption not implemented).
+4. The phone unlocks the lock with the token.
+The token has an expiry date and the client will have to request a new token after this token expires.
+5. Everytime the lock is unlocked the client will send a log entry to the service to log a successful entry.

 ![Workflow](Images/Diagram1.png)

-# Project Info

-### C# and .NET 5.0
+### C# and .NET 5
 I created the service using C# and .NET 5.0.
-It's an SOA style application that consists of an API, Application, Domain, and Infrastructure (Repository) layers.
-This allows each layer to be loosely coupled for easy interchangability.
-Everything is built with testing in mind; this means heavy use of interfaces.
-The service is deployed to: https://claytestcase.azurewebsites.net/

 Reasons for use:
 - I am the most comfortable with C# and .NET for building web services.